neondatabase/website/content/docs/guides/aws-lambda.md

      serverless
     ```

-    Follow the prompts, as shown below.
+    Follow the prompts, as demonstrated below.
+You will be required to provide your AWS account credentials.
 The process creates an `aws-node-project` directory.

     ```bash
     ?
 What do you want to make?
 AWS - Node.js - Starter